UseVentilated facade systems

 Along with architect Carlos Galiano, ULMA has participated in a project for a new Uneatlantico university residence in Spain.
 Composed of two buildings of four and six floors respectively, linked by a large walkway, this residence has a total of 340 beds divided into 70 studios and 42 apartments.

-The collaboration of the technical team from ULMA with the architect responsible for the work, Carlos Galiano has been vital to give an answer to the initial approach of the project and the needs of the property regarding the delivery time of the building, simplifying the manufacturing and assembly process thanks to mutual collaboration in decision making.
+The collaboration of the technical team from ULMA with the architect responsible for the work, Carlos Galiano has been vital to giving an answer to the initial approach of the project and the needs of the property regarding the delivery time of the building, simplifying the manufacturing and assembly process thanks to mutual collaboration in decision making.

 The project architect, Carlos Galiano was working for the first time with polymer concrete for facades.
 He was allegedly surprised by the firmness and solidarity of the material.
 The panels provide multiple finish and color options and stability against the effects of weathering.